A Photographer’s Guide to Light: Noticing Direct Reflections

 A laser, printed protractor and a mirror / David Bode

-If you imagine a line being perpendicular to the surface of the mirror at the 90-degree mark, this is called the normal line.
+If you imagine a line being drawn perpendicular to the surface of the mirror at the 90-degree mark, this is called the normal line.
 The normal line divides the angle between the incident light and the reflected light into two equal angles.
 The angle between the incident light and the normal is known as the angle of incidence.
 The angle between the reflected light and the normal is known as the angle of reflection.

 A laser, printed protractor and a mirror with the laser moved positionsA laser, printed protractor and a mirror with the laser moved positionsA laser, printed protractor and a mirror with the laser moved positions